digitalcredentials/docs/request/credential_request.md

 `DEEP_LINK` contains information needed by the issuer and the DCC wallet app.
 Clicking on it opens the DCC wallet app with information it needs to kick off the authentication and request a credential.

+> TO DISCUSS: request_url and challenge do not have to be in the initial deep link.
+Moving that to after auth response could cause the initial link provided to users be generic

 ```
 dccrequest://request?                // DCC: mobile app deep link
     &auth_type=<auth_type>           // authentication protocol type (e.g. code, saml)